(This page printed from UtahRails.net, Copyright 2000-2012 Don Strack)

 April 16, 1968

-Greyhound held a groundbreaking ceremony for its new terminal at the northeast corner of South Temple and 200 West streets, one block west of its former site.
-(Deseret News, April 13, 1968)
+Greyhound held a groundbreaking ceremony for its new terminal at the northeast corner of South Temple and 200 West streets, one block west and across the street from the former site.
+Architects for the new terminal were Ashton, Brazier, Montmorency and Associates.
+The projected cost was reported as $500,000.
+(Deseret News, April 13, 1968; April 16, 1968)

 January 7, 1969

-Greyhound formally opened its new terminal in Salt Lake City.
-To serve the traveling public, the facility was in use as early as December 15, 1968, but formal completion was delayed while subcontractors finished some of the final work.
-(Deseret News, November 14, 1968)
+Greyhound expected the new terminal to be formally opened on either January 6th or 7th.
+To serve the traveling public, the facility was to be open as early as December 15, 1968, but formal completion was delayed while subcontractors finished some of the final work.
+The total cost of buildings and land for the new terminal was reported as $1.55 million.
+(Deseret News, November 4, 1968; November 14, 1968)

 Research has not yet found a newspaper news item about the terminal actually opening.